Nisticism/javascript_maze_generator/README.md

-Welcome to the javascript project!
+Welcome to the javascript maze race project!

 This project should be started by the following: